omence/TimePerson/README.md

 What is the purpose of the program?

-The purpose of the app is to be able to view information about Time's man of the year.
+The purpose of the app is to be able to view information about Time's person of the year based on a range of years of yur choice.

 How do I run the program?